Providing Component Access to Enclosing Record Objects

 We would want a task type or protected type record component when:

-This idiom applies to both enclosed task types and protected types, but for the sake of concision let's assume the record component will be of a protected type.
+This idiom applies to both enclosed task types and protected types, but for simplicity let's assume the record component will be of a protected type.

 As part of a functional unit, the PO component will almost certainly be required to reference the other record components in the enclosing record object.
 That reference will allow the PO to read and/or update those other components.
 Note that these record components include discriminants, if any.